sitedata/checklyhq.com/site/content/privacy/_index.md

 # Privacy policy

-Last Updated: February 8, 2018
+Last Updated: February 26, 2019

 ---

-Checkly provides this Privacy Policy to inform users of our policies and procedures regarding the collection, use and disclosure of information received from users of this website, located at https://checklyhq.com ("Site"), as well as all related websites, applications, and other services provided by us (collectively, together with the Site, our “Service”).
+The Checkly service (hereinafter "Service") provided by the company Pink Robots B.V. provides this Privacy Policy to inform users of our policies and procedures regarding the collection, use and disclosure of information received from users of this website, located at https://checklyhq.com ("Site"), as well as all related websites, applications, and other services provided by us (collectively, together with the Site, our “Service”).

 By using our Service you are consenting to our Processing of your information as set forth in this Privacy Policy now and as amended by us.
 "Processing" means using cookies on a computer or using or accessing such information in any way, including, but not limited to, collecting, storing, deleting, using, combining and disclosing information, all of which activities may take place in the United States.

+**TL;DR:**

+- We will not sell your data to anyone.
+- We will send you some emails regarding product updates and such.
+- If you log in with a third party provider (Google, Github etc.) we will read some data from that account.
+- We use services like Drift to chat with you and help you with support and sales related questions.
+- We use services like Google Analytics and Heap to see how you interact with the product.
+You can opt out of both.

-## Information Collection and Use
+## 1. Information Collection and Use

 Our primary goals in collecting information from you are to provide you with the products and services made available through the Service, to communicate with you, and to manage your registered user account, if you have one.

 We may also use your information to operate, maintain, and enhance the Service and its features, and to provide customer support to users.

-## Information Collected Upon Registration
+## 2. Information Collected Upon Registration

 You provide us with information when you register for an account, use the Service, make a purchase on the Service, or send us customer service-related requests.
 If you desire to have access to certain restricted